 The South African Women’s Wine Awards will award a Gold Award to signify wine of good quality for women, chosen by women.

 For wines in 750 ml bottles, a sample has to comprise three bottles per entry.
 For wines in containers bigger than 750 ml, a sample has to comprise two units.
 For wines in containers smaller than 750 ml, a sample has to comprise four units.
-For brandy only two bottles are needed.

 The sticker measures 25 mm across and is pictured above.